Billotais/Denoising-with-Generative-Models/README.md

-Note : tu add skip connections, we just need to keep the variable representing the ouput of the downsampling block, and give it to the upsampling block as, for instace, a class argument.
+Note : to add skip connections, we just need to keep the variable representing the ouput of the downsampling block, and give it to the upsampling block as, for instace, a class argument.
 We can then just "add" it.

 ex :